atomec-project/notebooks/README.md

-# notebooks
+# Jupyter notebooks
-Collection of notebooks using the atoMEC package
+Collection of notebooks using the [atoMEC](https://github.com/atomec-project/atoMEC) package.